 Welcome to the Snowflake Documentation¶

-Overview of Snowflake architecture and technology, including key concepts and terminology.
+Overview of Snowflake architecture and basic concepts.

 System prerequisites and requirements for using Snowflake.

 Instructions for connecting to Snowflake using the Snowflake web interface and other supported clients.

 Introduction to the main pages in the Snowflake web interface and the tasks you can perform in each page.

 Eight easy steps to creating a table, loading data into the table from an external file, and querying the table.

 Assorted “best practices” and “how to” information for using Snowflake.

 Describes how to use the provided clients, connectors, and drivers to connect to Snowflake.
 Note that Snowflake also provides a web-based user interface, for executing queries and performing most other Snowflake operations, including tasks such as managing Snowflake users, starting/stopping virtual warehouses, and creating/managing databases and tables.